dayofmythology/ase-prefun-test/README.md

 1. Run the tests :test_tube: to verify your implementation: `npm run test:fizz-buzz`

+    *Running the tests will also check for a :100: percent code coverage and will fail if the coverage is below the required threshold.*

 ### 3. Implement the Animal Race
 1. Create and export a single function in file `lib/animal-race.js`.